DerWeh/gftools/docs/source/tutorial.rst

 .. math:: ⟨n⟩ = T \sum_{\{iω_n\}} \Re G(iω_n)

-to calculate the density for a given temperature from `1024` (fermionic) Matsubara frequencies we use `~gftool.density_iw`:
+To calculate the density for a given temperature from `1024` (fermionic) Matsubara frequencies we use `~gftool.density_iw`:

 >>> temperature = 0.02